filips123/PWAsForFirefox/README.md

     This problem is tracked as issue [#81](https://github.com/filips123/PWAsForFirefox/issues/81).

-* **Extension cannot detect the native program when using sandboxed Firefox (Linux: Snap & Flatpak):**
+* **Extension cannot detect the native program when using sandboxed Firefox (Linux Flatpak):**

-  When using Firefox distributed as a Snap or Flatpak package (for example, the default Firefox installation in Ubuntu 21.10), the extension cannot detect the native program that is used.
-This is because Snap and Flatpak packages are sandboxed and cannot access/run other programs which is needed for Native Messaging API.
-This cannot be fixed until Native Messaging API gets support to work in sandboxed browsers (Snap and Flatpak).
+  When using Firefox distributed as a Flatpak package, the extension cannot detect the native program that is used.
+This is because Flatpak packages are sandboxed and cannot access/run other programs which is needed for Native Messaging API.
+This cannot be fixed until Native Messaging API gets support to work in sandboxed browser packages.

-  The workaround for this is to uninstall Snap/Flatpak-based Firefox and install a normal DEB package instead.
+  The workaround for this is to uninstall Flatpak-based Firefox and install a normal DEB package instead.
 See [#76](https://github.com/filips123/PWAsForFirefox/issues/76#issuecomment-962628218) for more details.

+  *Update:* Previously, this problem was also present on Snap, but it has been fixed recently.
+If you still cannot detect the native program, make sure Firefox is up-to-date.

 ## Contributors & Sponsors